microsoft/nni/docs/en_US/reference/experiment_config.rst

 trialPythonPath
 -------------------

-Command(s) to run before launching each trial.
+The path will insert to PATH before launching each trial.

 type: ``Optional[str]``